tiongjjyi/tp/docs/DeveloperGuide.md

 * executes user commands using the `Logic` component.
 * listens for changes to `Model` data so that the `UI` can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute the commands.
-* keeps a reference to the `StageManager` to update the `UI` with its corresponding display panel
+* keeps a reference to the `StageManager` to update the `UI` with its corresponding display panel.
 * depends on some classes in the `Model` component, as it displays `Course` and `Student` objects residing in the `Model`.
+* depdnds on some classes in the `Storage` component, as it updates to and retrieves user inputs from the `Storage`.

 ### Logic component